Amog-OS/AmogOS/README.md

 ## Notes
 - (RPI version only) You can use [vdesktop](https://github.com/Botspot/vdesktop) to test out the OS in a container without any lag and flashing needed on an ARM host.
-- (RPI version only) Default username is "pi" and password is "raspberry".
+- (RPI version only) Default username is "pi" and the password is "raspberry".
-- (x86 version only) Default username is "amogos" and password is "amogos".
+- (x86 version only) Default username is "amogos" and the password is "amogos".
 - **ඞAmogOSඞ is not a custom OS, it's just riced RPi OS/Debian Bullseye for RPI and x64 versions respectively.
 It doesn't have any custom written source code.
 You can mount the squashfs .sb file and look at the rootfs yourself**

 ## Credits